Sixth Form Academic Scholarships

 - The candidates will be expected to have excellent observational drawing skills and be able to draw from a still life during the interview day.

-- A CD with up to 20 images of artwork, in JPEG format, must be included with the application and sent to Princethorpe College by the application deadline.
+- A WeTransfer of up to 20 images of artwork, in JPEG format, must be included with the application and emailed to firstname.lastname@example.org by the application deadline.

 - Candidates will also be expected to bring a portfolio showing work from their previous two years.
 3D work should not be brought, photographic evidence of 3D work being sufficient, or as images on the CD.